 *During busy periods a queue of orders may form, but you’ll still get your keyword research within 48hrs.

 Ok, so let’s start with some simple location-based keywords variations – I’m writing this for wedding photographers, but the same kind of structure can work for any industry.

-Putting those into AHREFS gets me the following information –
+Putting things similar to those into AHREFS gets me the following information –

 The volume column indicates that Wedding Photographer Bedfordshire is the best one to target, given its high search volume with a significant drop off in searches for all the others.

 You can certainly keep these other keyword variations wedding photographers Bedfordshire and wedding photography Bedfordshire in mind when writing your content, but realistically, you can see the one you want to rank for on volume alone.

 The other column KD or Keyword Difficulty estimate how tough it will be to rank for a given keyword, but more on that later.

 Interesting to note that the term Bedfordshire Wedding Photographer has a fraction of the traffic.

 And further down, Bedfordshire Wedding Photography also a minuscule amount of traffic.